Americans want justice for George Floyd. Keith Ellison is in charge of getting it.

 Long before Keith was born, his grandfather Frank Martinez spent his days dodging the Ku Klux Klan and organizing black voters down in Louisiana.

-“One of my favorite books is 100 years of solitude,” Keith said.
+“One of my favorite books is ‘One Hundred Years of Solitude,’ ” Keith said.
 “It’s all about how things replay from generation to generation.
 I do think about us in that light.”

 In many ways, the story of civil rights in America is the story of the Ellison family: over the course of four generations, they have reached heights that Keith’s grandfather could only dream of.
 But they’re still waging what feel like the same fights.

-A little less than a month ago, Hennepin County Attorney Mike Freeman held a news conference about the killing of George Floyd and said there was “evidence that does not support a criminal charge” — despite the viral video of officer Chauvin kneeling on Floyd’s neck for nearly 9 minutes.
-That night, the police department’s third precinct was burned to the ground.
+A little less than a month ago, Hennepin County Attorney Mike Freeman held a news conference about the killing of George Floyd and said there was “evidence that does not support a criminal charge” — despite the viral video of Chauvin kneeling on Floyd’s neck for nearly 9 minutes.
+That night, the police department’s 3rd Precinct was burned to the ground.
 The next day, state lawmakers sent a letter saying they’d lost faith in Freeman and urged Gov. Tim Walz to hand the prosecution to the attorney general.
 Within three days, he did just that.

 When Keith left Congress in 2018, many of his friends were surprised that he’d leave a safe seat for a job that many saw as a step down.
 But Keith said he thought he could be a more effective fighter as attorney general rather than just another foot soldier on Capitol Hill.
 This case may prove him right.

-It’s still early stages, and Keith has tried to temper expectations: both about how long the investigation may take, and that there’s no such thing as a slam dunk case against police officers.
-He’s got champions in his corner, like Sen. Bernie Sanders, a longtime ally who said he doesn’t know a “stronger fighter for justice,” than Keith.
+It’s still early stages, and Keith has tried to temper expectations: both about how long the investigation may take, and that there’s no such thing as a slam-dunk case against police officers.
+He’s got champions in his corner, like Sen. Bernie Sanders, a longtime ally who said he doesn’t know a “stronger fighter for justice” than Keith.
 But a lifetime of partisanship means Keith is not without detractors.

 “He’s got a lot of baggage,” said Doug Wardlow, Keith’s Republican opponent in the 2018 AG race.
 “He’s the most overtly political attorney general Minnesota has ever had, and on top of that, he has a long history of police bias.”

-As he did in his campaign against him, Wardlow pointed to what he calls Keith’s “troubling support of domestic terrorism,” citing as examples his support of Sara Jane Olson, a left-wing activist who put pipe bombs under police cars in the 1970s, and the Antifa handbook tweet.
+As he did in his campaign against him, Wardlow pointed to what he calls Keith’s “troubling support of domestic terrorism,” citing as examples his support of Sara Jane Olson, a left-wing activist who put pipe bombs under police cars in the 1970s, and the antifa handbook tweet.

 “I’m concerned that that bias could adversely impact the prosecution and cause a miscarriage of justice,” he said.